Building the Human Rights Conference

 Lana Woolf – EdgeEffect

 We want the Sydney WorldPride Human Rights Conference to reach everyone, which is why we will have a range of opportunities for virtual as well as face-to-face participation.

-A portion of the conference agenda will be reserved for community members who wish to present their work, share their insights and participate in the forum proceedings.
+A portion of the conference agenda has been reserved for community members to present their work, share their insights and participate in the forum proceedings.
 Applications to present or activate at our Human Rights Conference have now closed.
 A full list of successful applicants will be made available by the end of November 2022 via Sydney WorldPride’s mailing list (to subscribe, click here).

 The Community Partners will listen and engage with national and international LGBTQIA+ community organisations to ensure the content of the SWP 2023 Human Rights Conference reflects key issues of concern and that the conference provides a space to progress work that produces meaningful next steps in the fight for equality.

 The Human Rights conference community partners include many of Australia’s most respected LGBTQIA+ organisations:

 • AFAO (Australian Federation of Aids Organisations) – Australia’s leading organisation working to end transmission of HIV and support responses to HIV in Asia and the Pacific.